Hip Dysplasia

 Hip Dysplasia Treatment Recovery Time

-Hip dysplasia treatment recovery time depends on several factors the severity of the condition, the types of treatment used and the age of the patient.
-For example, non-surgical treatment can take up to 3 to 6 months to treat the condition after that you need to follow doctor-prescribed exercise.
+Hip dysplasia treatment recovery time depends on several factors: the severity of the condition, the types of treatment used, and the age of the patient.
+For example, non-surgical treatment can take up to 3 to 6 months to treat the condition; after that, you need to follow doctor-prescribed exercise.

 Hip Dysplasia Treatment Insurance Coverage

-Hip dysplasia treatment is covered by most health insurance and mediclaim policies to help you avail of the treatment without worrying about the cost of the treatment.
+Hip dysplasia treatment is covered by most health insurance and Medicare policies to help you avail of the treatment without worrying about the cost of the treatment.
 However, it would be wise to check the list of coverage before buying any insurance policy.
-Also, if your current health insurance plan does not cover the cost of hip dysplasia you can talk to your insurance provider to upgrade your existing plan and include hip dysplasia treatment or change your insurance provider if they do not offer coverage for hip dysplasia.
+Also, if your current health insurance plan does not cover the cost of hip dysplasia, you can talk to your insurance provider to upgrade your existing plan and include hip dysplasia treatment or change your insurance provider if they do not offer coverage for hip dysplasia.

 Hip Dysplasia Treatment FAQs